ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *The agreement on the governance entity, its rules, and its method of achieving interval synchronization consensus, as well as the definition of acceptable governance structures and their rules is beyond the scope of this document.*

+[[D9]](#d9) Testability: This can acheived through the implementation of a new adapter program for each CCSM to add a CCSM into a BPI.
+Each adapter program will be different for each CCSM though all adapter programs will have a constructTx and a sendTransaction function, which was given in the example in [[R11]](#r11).

 #### **[R31]**
 The transacting counterparties MUST agree on which BPI is to be used.

+[[R31]](#r31) Testability: In order for counterparties to transact on the same BPI instance, this requierment must have been fulfilled.

 ### 2.8.3 External Applications